Caltech-IPAC/firefly/docs/how-to/github-action.md

 └── firefly/
 ```

-The Docker build `context` should be set appropriately (for example `context: .`) so both directories are visible during the build.
+The Docker build context must be the parent directory that contains `firefly` (for example, `context: .`)
+so dependent build directories are visible during the Docker build.

 ### Build Arguments